UPGo-McGill/matchr/README.md

 [![codecov](https://codecov.io/gh/UPGo-McGill/matchr/branch/master/graph/badge.svg)](https://codecov.io/gh/UPGo-McGill/matchr)
 <!-- badges: end -->

-The goal of matchr is to …
+The goal of matchr is to facilitate fast and reliable comparison of large sets of images to identify identical or nearly-identical pairs.
+It works by generating distinctive image signatures from pixel data then correlating these signatures between sets of images.

+Image are decomposed into horizontal bands, and for each band an average greyscale or colour value is calculated.
+The vector of these averages becomes a distinctive signature that can identify a given image even if the image is rescaled or compressed, and thus serves as a reliable indicator of whether two images are the same.

+Using matrix algebra, the

 ## Installation

-You can install the released version of matchr from [CRAN](https://CRAN.R-project.org) with:
+(NOT YET WORKING) You can install the released version of matchr from [CRAN](https://CRAN.R-project.org) with:

 ``` r